MiaoDX/arduino_stuff/protocols.md

 I got this from [phodal](https://github.com/phodal) via his WeChat, it seems promising.

 And for Arduino, maybe [1248/microcoap](https://github.com/1248/microcoap) is okay to check.
 And for host, [zerom0/CoaPP](https://github.com/zerom0/CoaPP).
 I will try it when the WiFiShield are available.

+Just gitbub search "CoAP Arduino" can find many other possible choices, like [myfreeweb/conatra](https://github.com/myfreeweb/conatra), the list can be endless, just drag and try someone.